ft-interactive/g-xaxisdate/README.md

  * "days" -- every day

  #myAxis<b>.minorAxis([Boolean])</b> Switches the display of the minor axis on or off (see examples).
 Defailt is treu (on) Depending on the <b>.interval</b> setting the minor axis will deiplay tick lines in the following increments
- * "centuary" -- minor axis ticks show every ten years
+ * "century" -- minor axis ticks show every ten years
  * "jubilee" -- minor axis ticks show every ten years
  * "decade" -- minor axis ticks show years
  * "lustrum" -- minor axis ticks show years